youngsm/UPennPhysCal/README.md

 Or, alternatively, if you'd like to add to your main calendar, set `calendarId` to `main`.

-Then, run events.py, give calendar access to your program, and watch as all events are added to your calendar.
+Then, run events.py, give calendar access to your program, and sit still for a bit while events are added.

 ### Example